 Did you know that this historic building and its clock once belonged to Le Temps magazine?

-Published by My de Sortiraparis · Photos by My de Sortiraparis · Published on March 11, 2023 at 11:14 a.m.
+Published by My de Sortiraparis · Photos by My de Sortiraparis · Updated on March 11, 2023 at 10:38 a.m. · Published on March 10, 2023 at 10:38 a.m.

 Immeuble rue des Italiens - immeuble Le Temps - les plus bleus horloges de ParisImmeuble rue des Italiens - immeuble Le Temps - les plus bleus horloges de ParisImmeuble rue des Italiens - immeuble Le Temps - les plus bleus horloges de ParisImmeuble rue des Italiens - immeuble Le Temps - les plus bleus horloges de Paris

-Today, although the premises have been refurbished for other uses, they remain an important place in the history of the French press, bearing witness to the great political and cultural developments in France over the past centuries.
+Today, although the premises have been refurbished for other uses, they remain an important place in the history of the French press, bearing witness to the major political and cultural developments in France over the past centuries.

 Practical information